AlbertSanIza/AlbertSanIza/README.md

 # About Me

-I am a self-taught software engineer with a background in robotics, driven by an insatiable curiosity and a passion for continuous learning.
+I am a self-taught software engineer with a school background in robotics, driven by an insatiable curiosity and a passion for continuous learning.
 I thrive on staying ahead of the curve by exploring emerging technologies, trends, and best practices in software development.
 My ability to quickly adapt to new tools and frameworks, combined with a strong sense of responsibility and problem-solving mindset, allows me to deliver quick and impactful solutions.
-I am always seeking for new and exciting opportunities where I can contribute my skills, grow as a developer, and make a meaningful impact as part of a forward-thinking team.
+I am always seeking for new and exciting opportunities as part of a forward-thinking team, where I can learn, grow, contribute and share my knowledge.

 # Skills